wavefrontHQ/docs/pages/doc/proxies_manual_install.md

 ### Prerequisites

-- **Networking:** The minimum requirement is an outbound HTTPS connection to the Wavefront service so the proxy can send metrics to the Wavefront service.
+- **Networking:** The minimum requirement is an outbound HTTPS connection to the Wavefront service, so the proxy can send metrics to the Wavefront service.
   For metrics, the proxy uses port 2878 by default.
-You change that and you can configure [additional proxy ports](proxies_configuring.html#configuration-properties) for histograms and traces.
+You can change this port and you can configure [separate proxy ports](proxies_configuring.html#configuration-properties) for histograms and traces.

   You can use an [HTTP proxy](#configure-wavefront-proxy-with-an-httphttps-proxy) for the connection.

 - **JRE:** The Wavefront proxy is a Java jar file and requires a JRE - for example, openjdk8.
-If the JRE is in the execution path you should be able to install the .rpm or .deb file as above.
+Before you can install the proxy `.rpm` or `.deb` file, you must have the JRE in the execution path.

+    {% include note.html content="<br/>Starting with Wavefront proxy 11.1, the proxy installation packages don't include JRE.
+You must have installed Java JRE prior to the proxy installation. " %}

 ### Installation and Configuration

 Installation and configuration is similar to environments with full network access but might require additional work.